tip-org/tools-paper/paper.md

 # Transforming and translating TIP {#transforming}

 TIP is structured as a large number of independent transformations.
-This is true even of our file format conversions.
+This is true even for our file format conversions.
 When TIP and the target prover have different feature sets, our approach is to keep the problem in TIP as long as possible, running many small transformations to reduce the problem to some fragment of TIP which we can translate